MagnusRichert/ASAPR/README.md

 # ASAPR - Advanced Scratch Assay Plotting Robot

-This repository contains the code to execute in vitro cell analysis via scratch assays as done in the preprint "The use of 3D-printers opens a new world in performing 2D migration analyses - ASAPR"
+This repository contains the code to execute in vitro cell analysis via scratch assays as done in the preprint "The use of 3D-printers opens a new world in performing 2D migration analyses - ASAPR".
+We greatly appreciate any feedback, contributions, or other input you may have!

 ## How to use this repository